A SPECIAL CHRISTMAS DRESS | Darrin Henry

-For Christmas 2012, local designer JJ Dansoisne-Martineau created a stunning angel dress as part of the Arts & Crafts’ green themed window display.
+In 2012, local designer JJ Dansoisne-Martineau created a stunning Christmas Paper Angel Dress as part of the Arts & Crafts’ green themed window display.
 The dress was made completely from recycled paper sponsored by The Sentinel and SHAPE.

 We had collaborated once before on a similar project so this was a tried and tested team.
 The lovely Imogen Henry was once again our enthusiastic and very beautiful model.

 JJ really worked his magic in design.
 The huge wings rose majestically behind Imogen, the skirt flared dramatically below and the flowered headdress completed the outfit.